frankyonnetti/valet-dashboard/README.md

 Instead of the above method, you can also use the following command, execute it in the root directory where the index.php file is located.
 `git clone https://github.com/FortAwesome/Font-Awesome assets/fonts/fontawesome-free-5`
 5. All that is left is to open the panel, do this using `valet open`.
 You can also go to http://dashboard.test.

+### macOS Environments

+We use PHP shell_exec() to display version numbers in the sidebar.
+Follow the directions in file `inc/mailhog_version.sample.php` to be sure all will display correctly.

 ### phpMyAdmin